svdo/ipatool/README.md

 Resign IPA files
 ----------------
-Invocation: `ipatool.sh myapp.ipa resign provisioning-profile enterpriseprof.mobileprovision bundle-identifier com.example.enterprise.myapp`
+Invocation: `ipatool.sh myapp.ipa resign enterpriseprof.mobileprovision com.example.enterprise.myapp`

 This invocation will resign the IPA using the provisioning profile found in `enterpriseprof.mobileprovision`.
 In the process, it will change the bundle identifier to `com.example.enterprise.myapp`.